rshina/Breast-Cancer-prediction-using-Machine-Learning-Algorithms/README.md

     *  Evaluate the output using Classification report,confusion metrix and auc curve

-    *  Tune the hyperparameters of SVM Classifier for better perfomance

     *  Created streamlit app it allows the user to give cell information of patient and        can predict whether the patient has cancer or not

 ##  Conclusion: